 End Sub

-- Finally, run the code by pressing F5 on your keyboard and you see the result in your worksheet.
+- Run the code by pressing F5 on your keyboard.

-- Simply, go to the Visual Basic Editor menu bar.
+- Go to the Visual Basic Editor menu bar.

 To declare a sub or function in your code, use the Declare keyword in its simplest form after doing some research to find out which library it is a part of.
 The code is: